 - Measure the NG tube from the tip of the nose to the end of the tube.
-The tube should be within 2 centimeters of the original measurements (see above measurement). - Some tubes move a little when they are in place.
-It is okay to keep using the tube if: - the difference between the measurements is less than 2 centimeters and - your baby has been taking the feedings without choking or gagging.

-If you are concerned that the tube is not in the right place, with or without a Bridle clip, call your baby's doctor or nurse.
+The tube should be within 5 centimeters of the nurse's measurement (see above measurement). - Some NG tubes move a little when they are in place.
+It is okay to use the NG tube if: - the difference between the measurements is less than 5 centimeters. - your child has not been choking or gagging. - If you are concerned that the tube is not in the right place, call your doctor or nurse.
 During normal business hours, call your doctor's office.
 After hours, call the Children's Operator at 414-266-2000 and ask them to page the GI fellow on call.